codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 weight: 1
 ---

-You can establish remote access to the virtual build machine running your build via SSH or a VNC/RDP client.
+You can enable remote access and connect to the virtual machine running your build via SSH or a VNC/RDP client.

 The **SSH access** allows you to access the build machine through a terminal and run commands on it.
 This is an excellent option for debugging your builds.
 You can see the processes running during the CI job, reproduce all commands run during the build, or debug your custom scripts.